Should You Follow the Gauge or Go by Mileage? (Expert Explained)

 Final Thought

 When it comes to deciding between gauge-based or mileage-based oil changes, you need to decide which one is best for you.
 Think about your budget and how much time you’re willing to commit to monitoring and adjusting the oil.
 If you can afford it and have the time, then gauge-based oil changes may be the best option for you.
 Otherwise, mileage-based oil changes may be a better choice.
-When in doubt, always check with your local mechanic or automotive professional to ensure that you’re taking the best.
+When in doubt, always check with your local mechanic or your mechanic to ensure that you’re taking the best.

 Recent Posts